-- Place the pots and pans centred above the burner. - Used pots and pans must not be larger than the pan stand on top of the burner. - The sticker on the glass plate provides information about the permissible pot sizes.
+- Place the pots and pans centred above the burner. - Used pots and pans must not be larger than the pan stand on top of the burner. - The operating manual of the device manufacturer provides information about the permissible pot sizes.

-- This device must be only operated with liquefied aas. - Use only the specified gas pressure. - This device is approved solely for the use with propane or butane gas. - We recommend to use propane with this device. - Using butane may lower the device output if the ambient temperature is less than 10 °C. - Do not use butane if the ambient temperature drops below 5 °C. - This device must be earthed.
+- This device must be only operated with liquefied gas. - · Use only the specified gas pressure. - This device is approved solely for the use with propane or butane gas. - We recommend to use propane with this device. - Using butane may lower the device output if the ambient temperature is less than 10 °C. - Do not use butane if the ambient temperature drops below 5 °C. - This device must be earthed.